Innofactor/xrm-api/README.md

 This node module provides a set of methods to interact with MS Dynamics CRM Online services.
 This is a pure SOAP proxy that supports LiveId authentication.

-The module was created as part of [KidoZen](http://www.kidozen.com) project, as a connector for its Enterprise API feature.
+The module was named `dynamicscrm-api` and was created as part of [KidoZen](http://www.kidozen.com) project, as a connector for its Enterprise API feature in year 2013.
+The module was updated and renamed to `xrm-api` by [Innofactor AB](http://www.innofactor.se) in 2016.

+Code was exported from https://npmjs.com/ database and caredully saved in `git` repository preserving history as much as possible.
+Fork was done after trying reach original maintainers at *KidoZen* with propose update original package `dynamicscrm-api` and receiving no answer.
+All copyrights are preserved in `LICENSE` file as well in the `package.json`.

+Main differences from original module:

+* Updated dependencies;
+* Removed not crucial dependencies (for sake of performance);
+* All calls to service return promises instead of requiring callback;
+* Added explicit support for OnPremise installations of MS Dynamics CRM;
+* Code was restructured to become more readable;

+Future plans:

+* Browsers support (in progress);
+* Shortcuts for additional request types currently done via `Execute` method;
+* Performance improvements;
+* Documentation update;

 ## Installation

 Use npm to install the module:

 ```
-> npm install dynamicscrm-api
+> npm install xrm-api
 ```

 ## API